FastPictureViewer Codec Pack 2.2R3

 Folder Options: Enable thumbnails

-The height of the bottom pane displaying file information and metadata on Windows 7 and Vista can be adjusted to show more or less metadata items.
+TIP: The height of the bottom pane displaying file information and metadata on Windows 7 and Vista can be adjusted to show more or less metadata items: just click and drag the top edge of the bottom pane with the mouse.

 Windows Explorer Settings (Windows XP SP3):